reactjs/react.dev/beta/src/pages/apis/react/useMemo.md

 * `computeExpensiveValue`: The parameter is the expensive computational function that requires memoization.

-* `[a,b]`: This value represents the dependency on which the recompute of the `computeExpensiveValue` rests.
+* `dependencies`: This value represents the dependency on which the recompute of the `computeExpensiveValue` rests.
 There can be an array of dependencies or a single value.

 #### Returns {/*returns*/}

-`useMemo` returns a value or object depending on the computed value:
+`useMemo` returns a memoized value for the result of `computeExpensiveValue`.

 ## Troubleshooting {/*troubleshooting*/}